-- 12.1.3 The preparation of the Local Plan has been informed by the Local Plan Viability Assessment, 2017 which has considered whether the requirements of each policy including Policy IN1 Infrastructure provision would impact on the overall viability of the plan, in order to ensure that policies do not impose unreasonable burdens on development. - 12.1.4 Following adoption, monitoring the achievement of plan objectives, using targets and indicators, enables supporting action to be taken, or the need for partial or full Plan review to be identified and progressed if policies are failing or circumstances have changed.
+12.1.4 Following adoption, monitoring the achievement of plan objectives, using targets and indicators, enables supporting action to be taken, or the need for partial or full Plan review to be identified and progressed if policies are failing or circumstances have changed.
 Monitoring of the Local Plan will be reported through the annual Authority Monitoring Report (AMR).
 The AMR is a key element of the Local Plan and will measure the success of policies against a series of national and local indicators.
-It will identify: - how well policies are achieving their objectives, - · whether sustainable development is being delivered, - · whether the assumptions and objectives which informed policies are still relevant, and - · whether the targets in the Local Plan are being met. - 12.1.5 The Council will keep under regular review the evidence base of the Local Plan, including key documents such as the Leicester and Leicestershire Housing and Economic Development Need Assessment (HEDNA), 2017 as well as the wider national, regional and local social, economic and environmental context.
-Significant changes to the context of the Plan revealed through updates to key evidence will inform the need to undertake a formal review. - 12.1.6 A performance monitoring framework is set out in Appendix K Monitoring framework (Table D.32) which identifies the key indicators that will be used to monitor the delivery of the Local Plan Objectives that are set out in Chapter 2 (section 2.3).
+It will identify:

+- how well policies are achieving their objectives, - · whether sustainable development is being delivered, - · whether the assumptions and objectives which informed policies are still relevant, and - whether the targets in the Local Plan are being met.

+12.1.5 The Council will keep under regular review the evidence base of the Local Plan, including key documents such as the Leicester and Leicestershire Housing and Economic Development Need Assessment (HEDNA), 2017 as well as the wider national, regional and local social, economic and environmental context.
+Significant changes to the context of the Plan revealed through updates to key evidence will inform the need to undertake a formal review.

+12.1.6 A performance monitoring framework is set out in Appendix K Monitoring framework which identifies the key indicators that will be used to monitor the delivery of the Local Plan Objectives that are set out in Chapter 2 (section 2.3).
 The framework measures the performance of related key policies and indicators that cover matters critical to the overall performance of the Plan and the delivery of sustainable development.
-Although all the policies in the Plan will be subject to periodic monitoring as referred to in the supporting information table for each policy, the key performance measures in the framework will be monitored each year and the results published in the AMR. - 12.1.7 The Council recognises that to be effective the Local Plan needs to be kept up to date.
-Policies in the Local Plan, including the spatial strategy, will be reviewed to assess whether they need updating at least five years from adoption and, where necessary, they will be updated.
-This review process will take account of any significant changes to national policy and changing circumstances affecting the District.
-In addition an early Local Plan update (full or partial) will be initiated in the following circumstances:
+Although all the policies in the Plan will be subject to periodic monitoring as referred to in the supporting information table for each policy, the key performance measures in the framework will be monitored each year and the results published in the AMR.

+12.1.7 The Council recognises that to be effective the Local Plan needs to be kept up to date.
+The national Planning Practice Guidance (PPG) indicates that plans will need to be reviewed, either in whole or part, at least every five years.
+'Fixing our broken housing market', the Housing White Paper (DCLG February 2017) indicates that this may become a statutory requirement.
+The Council will undertake a partial or full Monitoring and review of the Local Plan to take account of significant changes to national policy where relevant and in the following circumstances:

 a.
-Adoption of Memorandum of Understanding or Statement of Common Ground apportioned through the adoption of a Memorandum of Understanding (MOU) or a Statement of Common Ground (SoCG).
-Should this agreed distribution result in a significantly greater amount of housing or employment development for the District than set out in this Local Plan, this trigger commits the Council to the commencement of a full or partial update of the Local Plan within six months.

-Once there is clarity around the scale of any unmet housing need from Leicester City, the seven Leicestershire local authorities will be in a position to agree how it will be b.
-Publication of Local Plan for Leicester City evidencing unmet housing need

-Where no MOU or SoCG has been adopted, this trigger commits the Council to a full or partial review of this Local Plan within 12 months of the date of publication of Leicester City's Local Plan Regulation 19 consultation, providing that it is accompanied by robust evidence of unmet housing need.
-This is a fall back position to ensure that work on a full or partial update is commenced as soon as Leicester City has quantified any unmet need through its publication Local Plan, in the event that the Leicestershire local authorities have no agreed apportionment of such unmet need at that time.

-c.
-Monitoring identifies that specific trigger points have been met
+When specific trigger points have been met

-Specific trigger points, which could initiate a partial or full review of the Local Plan, are set out for relevant key policies in Appendix K Monitoring framework.
-Where monitoring (including consideration of performance as measured by the Housing Delivery Test) indicates that the trigger point has been reached, or will be reached in the near future, the Council will commence a full or partial update of the Local Plan.
+Specific trigger points for partial or full Monitoring and review of the Local Plan have been set out for relevant key policies in Appendix K Monitoring framework.
+Where monitoring through the AMR indicates that the trigger point has been reached or will be reached in the near future, the Council will commence a review of appropriate policies.